Ready to Start Building Strong Self-Confidence?

 Why do some people seem to have all the strong self-confidence?

-The self-assured colleague, the optimistic best friend, the sibling who has it all together: do you ever feel surrounded by people who seem to sail through life on their buoyant self-worth, while you struggle to stay afloat?
+The self-assured colleague, the optimistic best friend, the sibling who has it all together: Do you ever feel surrounded by people who seem to have all the strong self-confidence?
+Doesn’t it sometimes seem like they’re just sailing through life on their buoyant self-worth, while you struggle to stay afloat?

 As you develop self-awareness, stockpile self-management tactics, and come to realize who you truly are, you may still have days when you experience self-doubt, when it feels like all the work you’ve done on yourself is collapsing back on top of you.
 But this is totally normal.